EmilyL2024/dengue-analysis/data/README.md

-<h6>This folder contains the five publicly available datasets we used for the analysis.
+<font size=”1”> This folder contains the five publicly available datasets we used for the analysis. </font>

 Citation for Data Sources (order corresponds to the datasets in the folder):